demib72/gurps4-starsystem-generator/README.md

 ## Usage

-Run `run.py` to generate LaTeX and GIF outputs for a random star system.
+Run `run.py` to generate output for a random star system.
+By default the information is written to a LaTeX file but a Dokuwiki formatted file can be created with `--format dokuwiki`.
+During execution you will be asked whether to create a system GIF or maps of any Garden worlds.
 GIFs are saved in the `gifs/` directory and are named after the generated random system name with the star letter appended when multiple stars are present.
 World maps for any generated Garden worlds are saved as PNGs in the `maps/` directory using the same system name and planet identifier.